m-ender/labyrinth/README.md

 These also operate on the *main* stack.

 - `,` read a single character from STDIN and push its byte value.
 Pushes `-1` once EOF is reached.
-- `?` read as many characters as possible to form a valid (signed) decimal integer and push its value.
+- `?` read and discard from STDIN until a digit, a `-` or a `+` is found.
+Then read as many characters as possible to form a valid (signed) decimal integer and push its value.
 Pushes `0` once EOF is reached.
 - `.` pop a value and write the corresponding character to STDOUT.
 - `!` pop a value and write its decimal representation to STDOUT.
 - `\` print a newline/line feed character (0x0A).